Capita plc – Annual report – 31 December 2020

 The Group provides a range of services in the majority of its reportable segments under customer contracts with a duration of more than two years.
 The nature of contracts or performance obligations categorised within this revenue type is diverse and includes:

 (i) long-term outsourced service arrangements in the public and private sectors; and

 (ii) active software licence arrangements.

-Majority of the long-term contractual contracts form part of a series of distinct goods and services as they are substantially the same service; and have the same pattern of transfer (as the series constitutes services provided in distinct time increments (eg daily, monthly, quarterly or annual services)) and therefore treats the series as one performance obligation.
+The majority of long-term contractual agreements form part of a series of distinct goods and services because they are substantially the same service; and have the same pattern of transfer, since the series constitutes services provided in distinct time increments (eg daily, monthly, quarterly or annually), and therefore treats the series as one performance obligation.

 Short-term contractual – less than two years

 The nature of contracts or performance obligations categorised within this revenue type is diverse and includes:

 (i) short-term outsourced service arrangements in the public and private sectors; and

 (ii) software maintenance contracts.